 - working with your patient to achieve those goals.

-An OT is constantly required to make critical and crucial decisions and you need to be able to show that you can handle this.
+An OT constantly makes critical and crucial decisions.
+You need to be able to show that you can handle this.

 8. Describe a particularly difficult challenge that you helped a patient overcome.